mladen/mladen/README.md

 # Hi there!

 My name is Mladen Krivaćević.

+I'm a human being with an insatiable thirst for knowledge ! ... (dramatic pause for emphasis!)

+Professionally, I navigate the world as a software engineer.

+Regarding my educational journey, I once enrolled in the Faculty of Electrical Engineering.
+Although I was close to obtaining my BSc, I chose a different direction (a diplomatic way to say I dropped out)—sometimes I wonder if I should've taken that detour earlier (actually I know the answer to this one :smirk: ).

+Outside of coding, I have a penchant for writing and occasionally dive into gaming, though that's become quite rare these days.

-I'm a software engineer who's always on the learning curve, a former student (dropout) of the Faculty of Electrical Engineering, a budding writer, an occasional gamer, a father, a husband, a hopefully good son, a brother, a friend, a friendly neighbor, and a citizen.
-In short, I'm a full-stack human being.
+I wear many hats: a father, husband, an aspiring good son, brother, friend, a friendly neighborly, and a responsible citizen.

+Oh, and here's a joke for you: Why did the programmer quit his job?
+He didn't get arrays (a raise)!
+Ha!
+Hahahaha!

 Now that I've taken a stab at humor and probably missed the mark, let's get just a little bit more serious—but not too much.

-## These are the programming languages I use the most at the moment:
+## These are the programming languages `I use the most at the moment`:

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=mladen&layout=compact)

-## Here are the languages+technologies I'm currently (re)learning:
+## Here are the languages+technologies I'm `currently (re)learning`:

 - Python
 - C